 - Winter: Paper snowflakes, evergreen branches, snow globe, pictures of winter scenes

-Creating a Montessori Environment for School-Aged Children
+Creating a Montessori Environment At Home for School-Aged Children

 The idea behind the Montessori method is that you'll expand on what you've already started as your child grows and develops.
-So, ideally, you would have already begun adapting your home and lifestyle to the Montessori method long before your child enters elementary school.
+So, ideally, you would have already begun adapting your home and lifestyle to the Montessori method and approach long before your child enters elementary school.
 If that's the case, you can build on what you've already begun.
 If you haven't, don't worry — its never too late to start.

 It's important to note that implementing the Montessori method for your child at any age does take some advanced planning, but perhaps even more so with school-aged children.
 Practical activities such as cooking, cleaning and reading are essential to incorporate into your home.
 Continue using the low shelves you used when your child was younger, but as they grow, exchange the toddler toys for puzzles, books and other age-appropriate activities.
 You can incorporate items that reinforce what they've been learning in school — however, the point of your efforts is not to overwhelm them with book knowledge, but to find practical ways to teach them everyday skills.